WallarooLabs/wally/book/cpp/sample-application.md

 }
 ```

 In this case, the state stores a letter and the number of votes it has received.
-When a state computation is run, the state associated with that computation is passed to the computation.
+When a state computation is run, its associated state is passed to the state computation.
 Our application partitions state, so there is one state object for each partition (remember that the partitions are for the letter a to z).
 So in this case each state object only has to keep track of the information for one letter, not all of the letters.

 The application developer does not allocate state objects directly.
 Instead, the application developer provides a state builder that Wallaroo calls when it is ready to create a state object.
 In addition to creating a state object, the state builder also stores a name for the state.
-Wallaroo uses the name to determine if more than one state computation wants to use the same state object; if two builders return the same name then only one state object is generated and it is used by both computations.
+Wallaroo uses the name to determine if more than one state computation wants to use the same state object; if two builders return the same name then only one state object is generated and it is used by both state computations.

 Here's our state builder: